-The validation findings relate to the project design as documented and described in the project design documentation of 26 September 2008.
+The validation findings relate to the project design as documented and described in the revised and resubmitted project design documentation of 26 September 2008.

 4.1 Participation Requirements

 The Project participant is Petrobras of Brazil.
 The host Party Brazil meets all relevant participation requirements.
 No participating Annex I Party is yet identified.